 Approved in 1992, the county economic development income tax (EDIT) funds the corporation and economic development projects.
 EDIT generates approximately $2.3 million a year.
 Half of that revenue is used to develop new industrial parks in Wayne County, to incentivize economic development projects, and for EDC operating expenses.
 The other half of the tax is returned to the various communities in Wayne County to fund projects of their choosing.

-Our staff consists of the President, Manager of Community Affairs, Manager of Existing Business & Education, and the Office Manager.
+Our staff consists of the President, Business and Workforce Development Manager, Economic Development Manager, Marketing and Communications Manager, and the Office Manager.
 These positions work together to accomplish EDC goals and objectives.
 We assist businesses with incentives, programs, and services that are available on a state and local level.
 We communicate with local businesses through a number of different ways including business retention and expansion visits, social media, and by developing integral relationships.
 We work to keep the public informed about EDC programs, activities, and initiatives through different avenues including traditional and social media.
 Additionally, we also work closely with small communities in Wayne County, assisting with economic development projects and offering grant research and technical assistance.